manvisaxena/authentise/README.md

 ## Available Scripts

+First clone the repository or download the zip file.

 In the project directory, you can run:
 ### `npm install`
 This will install all the packages from package.json